telerik/kendo-react/docs/knowledge-base/treelist-custom-editor.md

 The TreeList columns have editCell that accepts not only the default editors that are provided in the package, but also a custom component.
 The following example shows how to define custom editor with input element where the maxLength attribute is set for limiting the number of characters:

 {% meta id height:580 %}
+{% embed_file treelist/treelist-custom-editor/app.jsx preview %}
-{% embed_file treelist/treelist-custom-editor/main.jsx preview %}
+{% embed_file treelist/treelist-custom-editor/main.jsx %}
-{% embed_file treelist/treelist-custom-editor/data.js preview %}
+{% embed_file treelist/treelist-custom-editor/data.js %}
-{% embed_file treelist/treelist-custom-editor/my-command-cell.jsx preview %}
+{% embed_file treelist/treelist-custom-editor/my-command-cell.jsx %}
-{% embed_file treelist/treelist-custom-editor/MyCustomTreeListTextEditor.js preview %}
+{% embed_file treelist/treelist-custom-editor/MyCustomTreeListTextEditor.js %}
 {% endmeta %}